 Jeroen van der Wolk

-Jeroen van der Wolk is responsible for all procurement-related data analytics at Zilveren Kruis Achmea, the largest healthare insurer in the Netherlands.
+Jeroen van der Wolk has been responsible for all procurement-related data analytics at Zilveren Kruis Achmea, the largest healthcare insurer in the Netherlands.
 Combining his experience in strategy development and execution, healthcare and data analytics he led the development of the Value Based Contracting strategy and methodology for Zilveren Kruis.
 He was a co-founder and Partner at Gupta Strategists, a boutique strategy consulting firm, focused on healthcare.
-In his role he specialised in helping management of hospitals, other healthcare providers and governments with strategic issues on growth, quality improvement and efficiency enhancement.
-He also has a PhD in Biochemistry and an MBA, and is actively involved in expanding Value Based Healthcare in the Netherlands and abroad.
+Currently he is working at an innovative mental health provider to increase the use of data, focusing on Routine Outcome Monitoring.

 Laura Sampietro-Colom is the Deputy Director of Innovation and Head of the Unit for the Assessment of Innovations and New Technologies at the Hospital Clinic of Barcelona, Spain, a high-tech hospital and a reference for health care, research, innovation and medical training in Spain.
 She is also involved in Innovative Public Procurement and Value Based Purchasing with doctors and procurers at hospital and has 30 years of experience in health technology assessment (HTA), in which her work has focused on the development, identification, management and transfer of information to advise, public and private organisations, on the designing of strategies and policies for adopting innovative technologies.